 Where can I buy dill seed?

-If you’ve decided you want to plant your own, just sow dill seeds in a proper location and await your bounty.
+If you’ve decided to plant your own, just sow dill seeds in a proper location and await your bounty.
 Dill seeds are plentiful at any grocery store or nursery in your area.
-If you’d rather buy them online so you won’t have to drive to get them, Amazon has several types.
+If you’d rather buy them online so you won’t have to drive, Amazon has several types.

-As you can see, dill makes a great choice in the garden and for kitchen uses.
+As you can see, dill is a great choice for garden and kitchen use.
 Now that you have all of this information about growing dill, you’re ready to start growing your own.
 If you try it and you’re having some trouble, just be patient and go back to the instructions and try again.
-Once you get the hang of it and your dill is well-established, it will continue seeding itself and you’ll have so much wonderful dill to enjoy, the same as my family does.
+Once you get the hang of it and your dill is well-established, it will continue seeding itself, and you’ll have so much wonderful dill to enjoy, the same as my family does.

 I hope that learning how to grow dill will encourage you to add it to your daily dishes and experience its wonderful aroma.
 Are you ready to get started?